trinker/hclustext/README.md

     ## Cluster method   : ward.D
     ## Number of objects: 10

-This object can be plotted with various `k` or `h` paremeters specified to experiment with cutting the dendrogram.
+This object can be plotted with various `k` or `h` parameters specified to experiment with cutting the dendrogram.
 This cut will determine the number of clusters or topics that will be generated in the next step.
 The visual inspection allows for determining how to cluster the data as